2015–16 Chelsea F.C. season: Kits

+Starting with this season, the Yokohama Rubber Company replaced Samsung Electronics as Chelsea's shirt sponsor.

 Month-by-month review

 June

 Left winger Gaël Kakuta left the Blues to join La Liga side Sevilla, for a fee of £2.5 million.

 Czech goalkeeper Petr Čech left the club to join London rivals Arsenal on a three-year deal.
 He played 486 games for the Blues in all competitions, winning four Premier League titles, four FA Cups, three League Cups, two Community Shields, one UEFA Champions League and one UEFA Europa League.

 July

 On 3 July, the Blues announced the signing of Radamel Falcao on a season-long loan deal from Monaco.

 Young central midfielders Josh McEachran and Marco van Ginkel left the Blues.
 McEachran joined Championship club Brentford on a four-year deal for a reported £750,000, while Van Ginkel joined Stoke City on a year-long loan deal.
 Under-21 player Andreas Christensen also left on a season-long loan, joining Borussia Mönchengladbach, while Nathan and Isaiah Brown were loaned to Eredivisie club Vitesse Arnhem.

 On 13 July, the Blues completed the signing of Bosnian goalkeeper Asmir Begović from Stoke City on a four-year deal for a reported £8 million.
 Patrick Bamford extended his contract for another three years and was loaned to Premier League outfit Crystal Palace.

 José Mourinho also confirmed that Bertrand Traoré would be a part of his first-team plans for 2015–16, as would Victor Moses.
 On 28 July, left-back Filipe Luís left the Blues after just one year, moving back to former club Atlético Madrid for a reported £11.1 million.